abavisg/may-vibes-16/debate_day/README.md

 - Change the LLM model in main.py (e.g., from llama3 to another Ollama-supported model)
 - Adjust the maximum number of rebuttals in main.py (currently capped at 3)
 - Extend the Model Context Protocol in protocol/mcp.py to add new message types or features
+- Modify the output formatting in main.py to customize the presentation of results

 ---